justinkashi/RNAseq-Analysis-Walkthrough/README.md

 # RNAseq-Analysis-Walkthrough
-A look back and walkthrough of what I learned over my masters thesis when I first got started with bioinformatics.
+##A look back and walkthrough of what I learned over my masters thesis when I first got started with bioinformatics.
+`bash`